Lemon Pepper Salmon

 Baked salmon is quick and easy to make for cooks of any level.
 It’s not too fancy, and since when is making a nice meal for yourself considered “fancy” anyway?
 Salmon is good for you too.

-My other salmon recipes have dozens of glowing reviews, including from plenty of first-time salmon bakers.
+My other salmon recipes (like this Salmon Meuniere) have dozens of glowing reviews, including from plenty of first-time salmon bakers.
 I know this lemon pepper salmon will be no exception!

 How to Make Lemon Pepper Salmon